 This is largely because they have been able to reliably combine complex geologic models with established rock physics methods.

 Combining this information allows them to reliably pinpoint where, under rock formations, oil and gas is present.

-RSI are currently involved in a project that aims to reduce the risks that come with exploration drilling.
+RSI is currently involved in a project that aims to reduce the risks that come with exploration drilling.

 If they are successful it could be a significant moment for the oil & gas industry.

-RSI are also working to use machine learning algorithms that can accurately model remote, hard to reach locations.
+RSI is also working to use machine learning algorithms that can accurately model remote, hard to reach locations.

 It is hoped that, in time, this prediction mapping ability will become portable.

 This application of machine learning in oil & gas operations can help to optimize the exploration and drilling processes.

 Every time a well is dug, many fields of data are recorded.